Active: A student who is a fully initiated member of a fraternity or a sorority.

 Fraternity: A group of men or women bonded together by their ritual that contains the founding principles, ideals and aspirations of the group.
 Some national women’s groups normally called a “sorority” actually refer to themselves as “women’s fraternities.”

 Initiation: A traditional ritual signifying full membership in a fraternity or sorority.
 This ceremony is normally very serious and has been passed down by the original founders of the organization.
 The official secrets of the organization are shared during the formal ritual of initiation.

-Intake: The term NPHC groups (historically African-American) use when they bring new members into their organization.
+Intake: The term NPHC groups (historically African-American) and other culturally-based organizations use when they bring new members into their organization.
 Each NPHC group (there are four of them at West Virginia University) determines when they will conduct intake, and thus no two NPHC groups will conduct intake together or at the same time.
-In general, NPHC groups require sophomore status and a 2.5 cumulative GPA for someone to participate in intake.
+In general, NPHC groups require at least sophomore status and a 2.75 cumulative GPA for someone to participate in intake.

 Legacy: Someone whose mother, father, sister or brother, are members of a particular group.
 Some may consider an aunt or an uncle a legacy also.

 National Pan-Hellenic Council, Inc. (NPHC): also known as the Divine Nine, is comprised of the nine historically African American sororities and fraternities.
 This term is used to describe both the national organization and the campus governing body for WVU chapters affiliated nationally with the National Pan-Hellenic Council, Inc.

 Panhellenic Conference (NPC): The umbrella organization for 26 national and